UjjwalKo/Semantic-Search-Daraz/README.md

 # Daraz Semantic Search

-Daraz Semantic Search is a Django-based web application that implements semantic search for e-commerce products.
+Daraz Semantic Search is a Django-based web application that implements semantic search for Daraz e-commerce laptop products.
 The application uses SentenceTransformers and precomputed embeddings to deliver highly relevant search results.
 It includes semantic similarity models, efficient search mechanisms, and an intuitive interface.

 ---